SSBN Vanguard Class Ballistic Missile Submarine, United Kingdom

 In February 2002, HMS Vanguard arrived at Devonport Naval Base to begin a two year refit including a new reactor core, which was completed in January 2005.

 Following sea trials, which included test launching of Trident II D5 ballistic missiles, the vessel has returned to the fleet.
 A new dry dock was completed in 2001 for the refit of Vanguard and other RN nuclear-powered submarines.
 HMS Victorious began refit in January 2005, which was completed in July 2008.
-Following sea trials she is to return to the fleet in October 2008 and operational service in 2009.
+Following sea trials she returned to operational service in July 2009.
+HMS Vigilant arrived at Devonport Naval Base for a 42-month refit in October 2008.
+The submarine rejoined the fleet in March 2012.

 The Vanguard has the capacity to carry 16 Trident missiles.
 The Trident II or D5 missile (designated UGM-133A) is a strategic submarine-launched ballistic missile (SLBM) manufactured by Lockheed Martin Missiles and Space.
 The missile carries a number of multiple independently targeted re-entry vehicles (MIRVs), each armed with a yield of 100kt to 120kt.